-Now I am more calm, and more grateful.
+Now I am calmer and more grateful.
 I thank God each night for this wonderful life I’ve lived, and the times I have now.
-I open my eyes each morning happy to be alive, and to have my family and friends, the roof over my head, a strong body and a mind that can still function.
+I open my eyes each morning happy to be alive and to have my family and friends, the roof over my head, a strong body, and a mind that can still function.

 My husband and I are lucky to have all four parents still on this earth, all nearing 90.
 We see the challenges of a long life: physical pain, mobility issues, health struggles, and a mind that doesn’t always remember correctly.
 I know we’re all on a downhill slope here.
 Fifty-five is pretty darn kick-ass, if you take a moment to appreciate it.

 The Grown and Flown book is available now in paperback.